 Understanding in the moment how you are progressing.
-Using the time available to you to complete a task or tasks by a deadline.
+The ability to use the time available to you to complete a task or tasks by a deadline.

 - Getting absorbed in other tasks without realising

 - Running late for meetings

 - Missing deadlines

 - Check-ins

 - Self-talk

 - Timers

 - Visual cues (reminders)

 - Visual cues (workflow)

 - Working from the office